Indigenous Weather Knowledge

 04 August 2011

 Australia's Indigenous people used their knowledge to create seasonal weather calendars.
 Instead of the four traditional European weather seasons, Indigenous weather calendars included up to seven seasons.
-This aspect of Australian meteorology is recognised by the Indigenous Weather Knowledge website.
+This aspect of Australian meteorology is recognised in the Indigenous Weather Knowledge website, where you can view a growing list of seasonal calendars from Indigenous communities around the country.

 Different tribal groups and communities studied and categorised weather over the Australian continent.
 They created calendars by closely studying the natural environment and changes in flora, fauna and climate.
 Traditional culture and dreamtime spirituality also played a large role in this development.
 Calendars have been passed down over thousands of years of ancestral generations within Indigenous communities throughout Australia.